How a Science Center Translation Made a Brain Exhibition Accessible to Children & Scientists Alike

 We began with a glossary of some 87 scientific terms, from acetylcholine (acetilcolina) to medulla (bulbo raquídeo) to white matter (material blanca).
 Once developed, reviewed, and validated, this lexicon was tapped for use throughout the entire project.
 At the same time, the gamified aspects of the project demanded we knew conventions for terms in interactives geared to the exhibition’s younger audiences, from player 1 (jugador 1) to all-time (histórico).

 Eriksen Translations made the process of translating our exhibition very convenient, accommodating to our timeline while providing accurate, highly technical translations.

-Esteban Parchuc, Creative Director, South Florida Science Center and Aquarium
+Esteban Parchuc, Creative Director, Cox Science Center and Aquarium